bugsnag/bugsnag-vue/examples/bundled/README.md

     ```sh
     yarn
     ```
-1. Replace the `API_KEY` placeholder in [index.html](index.html) with your actual API key.
+1. Replace the `API_KEY` placeholder in [src/lib/bugsnag.js](src/lib/bugsnag.js) with your actual API key.
-1. Start a web server:
+1. Start the bundler and web server:
     ```sh
-    npm start
+    npm run serve
     ```
-1. View the example page which will (most likely) be served at: http://localhost:5000/
+1. View the example page which will (most likely) be served at: http://localhost:8080/